jardelkuhnen/video-api-golang/README.md

 Features:

- - Authentication Basic,
+ - Authentication Basic
  - Custom Logger Formatter
- - Save logs into file
+ - Saving logs into file
- - External definition of routes
+ - External definition of routes by module
  - Gindump for debug mode
  - Crud with sqlite3 and Gorm
+ - Validation for entity

 ## Install